-Antonio Jaramillo, who co-stars on FX’s motorcycle club drama “Mayans MC,” went from selling watches at Tiffany & Co. to acting in stage plays, TV and movies.
+Antonio Jaramillo, who co-stars on FX’s motorcycle club drama “Mayans MC,” whose third season is set to debut this fall, went from selling watches at Tiffany & Co. to acting in stage plays, TV and movies.
 But the Mexican-born actor has continued his pursuit of horological knowledge while assembling a small but eclectic timepiece collection.

 MB: The biography on your website starts off with “Antonio didn’t know he’d become an actor.”
 How does one go from a Mexican orphanage to developing the interest in the arts that led you to acting?

 AJ: My brother and I grew up in an orphanage in Mexico, while my sister stayed with my mom in San Diego, where most of my family was.
 Eventually I came to stay with relatives in California while I went to junior high and high school.
 After high school, I worked in the restaurant industry, where I discovered the theater.
 I didn’t know it would be a profession or a career; at the time, it was just more like therapy.
 But one [acting] job led to another job, and people kept responding to my work in a very positive way.
 In 2004, when I was living in Orange County and working at a Morton’s Steakhouse, I was offered a job at the Geffen Playhouse in Los Angeles.
 The very next day I quit both restaurant jobs.
 I decided, if I’ve been given this opportunity, I have to let it take me where’s it going to take me.
 That’s when I said, “No more restaurants,” but I still needed a regular income.
 Which brings me to the period when I was working in a store selling watches.

 MB: Let’s talk about that.
 How did you end up with a job in watch retailing and how did it lead you to a better appreciation of fine watches?